Post Graduate Certificate in Point of Care Ultrasound for Paediatrics

 At the end of the course the candidate should be able to:

-• Appreciate the fundamental physics principles relating to ultrasound including the piezoelectric effect, the factors that influence imaging as well as the recognition and differentiation of various artefacts
+• Appreciate the fundamental physics principles relating to ultrasound including the piezoelectric effect, acoustic impedance mismatch, angle of incidence and other factors that influence imaging as well as the recognition and differentiation of various artefacts

-• Recognise the importance of frequency and the way it impacts probe selection and machine settings
+• Recognise the importance of frequency and the way it impacts probe selection and imaging

 • Hold and manipulate the probe effectively being mindful of ergonomics